 The mission of this center is to promote the principles of justice, equity, diversity and inclusion in the research of vulnerable populations, and increase the recruitment, retention and advancement of groups underrepresented in medicine.

-This award is to assist highly qualified and meritorious URM trainees in their transition to the roles of clinician-scholar, physician-scientist, research-scientist, and principal investigator (PI) as newly appointed Assistant Professors.
+This award is to assist highly qualified and meritorious trainees in their transition to the roles of clinician-scholar, physician-scientist, research-scientist, and principal investigator (PI) as newly appointed Assistant Professors.

 Faculty Spotlight: Rashmi Sharma